clicepfl/moodle-scrapper/README.md

 # moodle-scrapper

-Downloading each PDF file from a Moodle page by hand is long and boring.
+Downloading each PDF file from a Moodle course page by hand is long and boring.
 This script aims to ease this task and allow to batch download each PDF on a moodle course page.

 ## History